saurluca/grading-at-scale/README.md

 ## AI Usage Disclosure

-A substantial part of this codebase has been created with the help of generative AI tools (Claude Sonnet 4, Composer 1).
-Usage includes but is not limited to: refactoring, boilerplate generation, writing of commit messages, translating comments to code.
-All code has been manually reviewedm, verified and tested by the author, to ensure correctness.
+A substantial portion of this codebase was created using generative AI tools (Claude Sonnet 4, Composer 1).
+Usage includes but is not limited to: refactoring, boilerplate generation, writing of commit messages, and translating comments to code.
+All code has been manually reviewed, verified and tested by the author to ensure correctness.

 ## Contributing